DaanDeMeyer/reproc/README.md

 is called to set `FD_CLOEXEC` on the file descriptor will still inherit that file descriptor.

-To get around this race condition process-lib uses the `pipe2` function (when it is available) which takes the `O_CLOEXEC` flag as an argument.
+To get around this race condition reproc uses the `pipe2` function (when it is available) which takes the `O_CLOEXEC` flag as an argument.
 This ensures the file descriptors of the created pipe are closed when `execve` is called.
 Similar system calls that take the `O_CLOEXEC` flag exist for other system calls that create file descriptors.
-If `pipe2` is not available (for example on Darwin) process-lib falls back to calling `fcntl` to set `FD_CLOEXEC` immediately after creating a pipe.
+If `pipe2` is not available (for example on Darwin) reproc falls back to calling `fcntl` to set `FD_CLOEXEC` immediately after creating a pipe.

 Darwin does not support the `FD_CLOEXEC` flag on any of its system calls but